Pillar 02 — Hands-Free Programme

 "There must be a more interesting exercise than blowing bubbles through a straw."

-— Jeremy Olson, on the standard respiratory exercise prescribed after high-level SCI
+— Jeremy, on the standard respiratory exercise prescribed after high-level SCI

-The harmonica is one of the very few musical instruments that can be played entirely hands-free, using a neck-mounted holder.
-It requires no prior musical knowledge to get started.
+The harmonica is one of the very few instruments you can play entirely hands-free, in a neck-mounted holder.
+You need no musical knowledge to start.
 The holes are numbered.
 You can play sitting, reclining, or lying flat.
-Unlike blowing through a straw, it is actually enjoyable — and the more enjoyable the exercise, the more often you do it.
+And unlike blowing through a straw, it's actually enjoyable — and the more you enjoy it, the more you do it.

-With the help of expert harmonica players — including Ben Hewlett — and several people living with quadriplegia, I built a beginner course that has been endorsed by SCI associations in Australia, Canada, New Zealand, South Africa, and the USA.
+With the help of expert harmonica players — including Ben Hewlett — and people living with quadriplegia, I built a beginner course for anyone who wants to try.

 Strengthening the breath and living longer is a by-product of having a good old-fashioned blast on the harp.